phug-php/compiler/README.md

 What is Phug Compiler?
 --------------------

-The Phug compiler get a document node from the parser then return the compiled document element to be formatter to HTML, XML or any other representation with the formatter.
+The Phug compiler get pug string or a pug file then return a PHP compiled template.

 Installation
 ------------